od-crypto/aerial/README.md

 of the features and not adding any noise due to the artifacts of the rotation of the rectangle.
 In addition, since it is possible to analyse the statistics of the share of water on each crop, it turns out that there are too many crops with only land and no water.
-On the histogramm below on the y-axis are the number of cro:
+On the histogramm below on the y-axis are the number of crops and on the x-axis the shares of water, correspondingly (0-10.
+10-20,...,90-100) %:

 ![MatchedImagesExample](examples/Water_share.png)